d-j-hirst/election-forecast-website-au/core/README.md

  - GOOGLE_OAUTH_ID - the complete Google client id for your application registered in the Google Cloud Platform.
 (Find it under top left menu -> APIs and Services -> Credentials -> Create Credentials (if not already done for the frontend) / OAuth 2.0 Client IDs, and select your web client)
  - GOOGLE_OAUTH_SECRET - The OAuth Client Secret, found in the same place.
 Keep this secret!
  - DEBUG - should normally be 1 for development and 0 for production
- - USE_HTTPS - should normally be 0 for development (since the Django development server doesn't do SSL) and 1 in production
  - DJANGO_JWT_EXPIRATION_DELTA - How long before the JWT runs out.
 * Migrations need to be completed.
 The default commands for this do not find all migrations, in particular user accounts are not automatically created.
 Use `python3 manage.py makemigrations users` to solve this, then `python3 manage.py makemigrations` to make any others and then `python3 manage.py migrate` to actually complete the migration.
 (Some OSs might need to use `python` command instead of `python3` for each of these.)
 * Use `python3 manage.py createsuperuser` to create a super user which can assign permissions for other users.
 You'll need to enter an email address and password for this user.

+### For development:

-* Finally, load the backend using `python3 manage.py runserver` which will open a backend server on port 8000 by default.
+* Load the backend using `python3 manage.py runserver` which will open a backend server on port 8000 by default.

+### For production:

+* The exact procedure for initiating the server will depend on the hosting platform, but in all cases we'll need to collect static files.
+Make sure to do this after the frontend server has been built and its files sorted using `prepare_files.sh` (see the frontend readme).
+To collect the static files just run `python3 manage.py collect`.